 After two hours of taking medication or ginger, the severity of the headache decreased.
 There was very little difference between the group that took ginger and the group that took a sumatriptan.
 Both groups experienced satisfaction and were willing to continue taking the method either the ginger or sumatriptan.

 Taking ginger was comparable to taking the sumatriptan.
-Ginger has low incidences of side effects and offers an alternative to sumatriptan.
+Ginger has extremely low incidences of side effects and offers a natural alternative to sumatriptan.